 Outside of her clinical work, Doris enjoys dance classes and exploring new places — a reflection of her belief that movement, curiosity, and joy are essential ingredients of a balanced life.

-Bright Kwaku Kafui Komla holds a Master of Arts in Guidance and Counselling and is a licensed member of the Ghana Psychological Association.
-He is also co-founder of the CareBright Institute, an initiative dedicated to supporting individuals living with mental health challenges.
+Bright Kwaku Kafui Komla holds a Master of Arts in Counselling and is a professional member of the Ghana Psychological Association.
+He also has professional training as a social worker, holding a Bachelor of Arts (BA) in Social Work with the Study of Religion.

 Bright is a skilled public speaker and educator, regularly invited to speak at conferences, workshops, and webinars.
 His dynamic communication style ensures that every audience leaves informed, inspired, and better equipped to engage with mental health topics.